Print size guide for custom T-Shirt printing

 Sleeve Print Sizes

-Sleeve printing has grown significantly as a placement option, particularly for streetwear, workwear and premium branded pieces.
-It works on short sleeves, long sleeves and the upper arm of heavier-weight garments.
+Sleeve printing has grown significantly as a placement option, particularly for streetwear, workwear and premium branded pieces and it works well on both short sleeves and long sleeves.

 Short Sleeve Print

-Short sleeve prints are typically a small, compact design — a word, a logo mark, a simple icon.
+Short sleeve prints are typically a small, compact design such as a word, a logo mark, a simple icon.
 The available area is limited by sleeve length and the taper of the fabric.

-Placement: Centred or aligned along the sleeve, positioned toward the top third of the sleeve panel.
-The print typically runs horizontally across the sleeve or at a slight angle following the seam.
+Placement: Centred or aligned along the sleeve, positioned central or towards the edge hem of the sleeve panel.
+The print typically runs horizontally across the sleeve in line with the hem.

-What works well here: Wordmarks printed vertically, small logo stamps, single-character marks, simple geometric shapes.
+What works well here: Small logo stamps, single-character marks, simple geometric shapes.

 Long Sleeve Print

-What works well here: Repeated text runs, single-line wordmarks, stripe graphics, numbering.
+What works well here: Repeated text, single-line wordmarks, stripe graphics, vertical graphics.

 Inside Neck Print Sizes

-Inside neck printing replaces or supplements the manufacturer's neck label with a DTG-printed branded label.
-It's one of the most effective finishing details for giving your garments a retail-quality feel — and it's something we include as part of our print-on-demand fulfilment service.
+Inside neck printing replaces or supplements the manufacturer's neck label with a DTG-printed or screen printed brand label.
+It's one of the most effective finishing details for giving your garments a retail-quality feel and it is also an option as part of our print-on-demand fulfilment service.

 Placement: Centred on the inside back neck panel, positioned just below the collar seam.
-The print should sit clear of the seam stitching and not extend so far down the neck that it's visible above the collar when the tee is worn.
+The print should sit clear of the seam stitching and not extend too far down the neck.

-What works well here: Brand name in a single typeface, small logo mark with brand name beneath, care and sizing information, country of origin text, web address.
+What works well here: Brand name in a single typeface, small logo mark with brand name beneath, garment care icons and country of origin text.

 Artwork requirements: Inside neck artwork should be clean, vector-based where possible, and designed specifically for the small scale.
 Overly detailed logos or fine-line type will not read well at this size.
-Use a minimum font size of 6pt in your artwork file (at actual print size), and avoid reversed-out fine text on dark grounds.
+Use a minimum font size of 6pt in your artwork file at actual print size.

 Why Print Sizing Matters